storacha/w3up/packages/access-client/readme.md

 The [`addProof` method](https://web3-storage.github.io/w3protocol/classes/_web3_storage_access.Agent.html#addProof) takes in a ucanto `Delegation` and adds it to the Agent's state Store.
 The proof of delegation can be retrieved using the Agent's [`proofs` method](https://web3-storage.github.io/w3protocol/classes/_web3_storage_access.Agent.html#proofs).

 The [`importSpaceFromDelegation` method](https://web3-storage.github.io/w3protocol/classes/_web3_storage_access.Agent.html#importSpaceFromDelegation) also accepts a ucanto `Delegation`, but it is tailored for "full delegation" of all Space-related capabilities.
-The delegated ability must be `space/*`, which is the "top" of the `space/` ability set.
-Use `importSpaceFromDelegation` in preference to `addProofs` when importing a full `space/*` delegation, as it also adds metadata about the imported Space to the Agent's `spaces` Map and persistent Store.
+The delegated ability must be `*`, which is the "top" ability that can derive all abilities for the Space's DID.
+Use `importSpaceFromDelegation` in preference to `addProofs` when importing a full `*` delegation for a Space, as it also adds metadata about the imported Space to the Agent's persistent Store and adds the Space to the Agent's set of authorized spaces.

 ## Contributing